Business Term Loans, 2026 Guide

 Lendio Marketplace

-Lendio is a marketplace rather than a direct lender, connecting borrowers to more than 75 lending partners through a single application.
-Loan sizes range from $1,000 to $5 million, and terms can stretch up to 25 years depending on the matched lender.
+Loan sizes range from $1,000 to $5 million.
+Terms can stretch up to 25 years depending on the matched lender.

 Online Lender Loan Range Min Credit Rate Range Max Term Funding Speed